 Utilizing the Internet2 Network and in collaboration with regional research and education networks across the country, U.S. UCAN will enable anchor institutions to serve their communities with telemedicine, distance learning and other life-changing applications.

 As of the summer of 2013, Internet2’s Sponsored Educational Group Participant (SEGP) program is now formally U.S. UCAN.
-Internet2’s Health and Life Sciences and K20 initiatives are also a part of U.S. UCAN.
-For more information on the K20 Initiative, visit its .
+Internet2’s K20 initiative is also a part of U.S. UCAN.
+For more information on the K20 Initiative, visit its social networking and collaboration website, Muse.

 The U.S. UCAN mission is to identify, nurture, and implement national advanced network and application programs that enable community anchor institutions (CAIs) to better serve their communities.
 CAI sectors include health institutions, public safety, community colleges, schools, community centers, libraries, museums, and other public access points that can benefit from advanced broadband Internet services.